 Modern cloud-native computing is constantly upping the ante on data volume, variety, and velocity.
 As teams try to gain insight into this data deluge, they have to balance the need for speed, data fidelity, and scale with capacity constraints and cost.
 To solve this problem, Dynatrace launched Grail, its causational data lakehouse, in 2022.
 Grail combines the big-data storage of a data warehouse with the analytical flexibility of a data lake.

 “With Grail, we have reinvented analytics for converged observability and security data,” Greifeneder says.
 With a data lakehouse approach, Dynatrace captures all the data in one place while retaining its context and semantic details.
-These details include all the relationships among data from different sources—or cardinality.
+These details include all the relationships among data from different sources.
 This unified approach enables Grail to vault past the limitations of traditional databases.

 From this central platform, teams can use the Dynatrace query language (DQL) to build flexible queries that reveal the stories hidden in their data.
 “This means you can ask any question anytime, all the unknown unknowns,” Greifeneder says.